 Systemic lupus erythematosus (SLE) is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
-Common manifestations may include arthralgias and arthritis; malar and other skin rashes; pleuritis or pericarditis; renal or CNS involvement; and hematologic cytopenias.
+Common manifestations may include arthralgias and arthritis, malar and other rashes, pleuritis or pericarditis, renal or CNS involvement, and hematologic cytopenias.
 Diagnosis requires clinical and serologic criteria.
-Treatment of severe ongoing active disease requires corticosteroids, often hydroxychloroquine, and sometimes immunosuppressants.
+Treatment of severe, ongoing, active disease requires corticosteroids, often hydroxychloroquine, and sometimes immunosuppressants.

 Of all cases, 70 to 90% occur in women (usually of child-bearing age).
 SLE is more common among blacks and Asians than whites.
 It can affect patients of any age, including neonates.
 Increased awareness of mild forms has resulted in a worldwide rise in reported cases.
 In some countries, the prevalence of SLE rivals that of RA.
 SLE may be precipitated by currently unknown environmental triggers that cause autoimmune reactions in genetically predisposed people.
 Some drugs (eg, hydralazine, procainamide, isoniazid) cause a reversible lupus-like syndrome.

 Symptoms and Signs

 Clinical findings vary greatly.
 SLE may develop abruptly with fever or insidiously over months or years with episodes of arthralgias and malaise.
 Vascular headaches, epilepsy, or psychoses may be initial findings.
 Manifestations referable to any organ system may appear.
 Periodic exacerbations (flares) may occur.